Honeybees on the outside of a hive during a May nectar flow

 In many parts of the UK, May marks the main spring flow.
 Colonies that built up during April now have large brood nests and growing foraging forces.
 Bees may work oilseed rape, fruit blossom and a wide range of hedgerow and garden plants, depending on your location.

 With this rapid expansion comes an increased risk of swarming if colonies feel cramped or if older queens are determined to reproduce.
 Your task is to balance giving the bees enough space with regular checks for queen cells, without over-handling the brood on cooler or unsettled days.
+This is where regular inspections and a clear swarm control plan start to work together.

 Tip: Make a note of when key local flows start and end each year.
 Over time, this helps you predict when colonies in your area are most likely to build up and when swarm pressure peaks.